STAT545-UBC-hw-2018-19/hw01-lh563/README.md

 ## Overview
 ### In this README file, I have included the following items:
-1. An introduction to the repository
+1. An introduction of the repository
-2. An introduction to myself
+2. An introduction of myself
 3. Some experiments on the functions

 ## Repository description
 *This repository is the **first** one I have created.
 It includes a README file and some gapminder dataset R markdown files.*

-## Introduction to myself
+## Introduction of myself
 My name is Lu Han and I am a master student at Food Nutrition & Health Faculty.
 But I can only cook some "dark cuisines":stuck_out_tongue_closed_eyes: If you want to know how to make blueberry prawn soup, I can teach you next time!

 I really like this quote from Bible